 There are situations where your child can use these medical transportation services with an adult who is not a parent, and some situations where an older teenager can travel alone.
 Children age 14 and younger can never travel alone.

-Many school districts and the Texas Department of Aging and Rehabilitative Services (DARS) also have hands-on training for older children to learn how to use the bus system or learn about public transportation in their community.
+Many school districts and Texas Health and Human Services Independent Living Services also have hands-on training for older children to learn how to use the bus system or learn about public transportation in their community.
 Some community programs might help your child learn to drive and get their driver’s license if they are able.
 These are all ways your child can feel more independent.
 Our Grants and Other Funding Sources page also lists some private programs you can apply for to help you make special out-of-town trips for medical care.

 If you want to take a city bus or a taxi, call ahead of time if you need wheelchair access to be sure they can meet your family’s needs.
 It is very rare for a bus not to be wheelchair-accessible, since the Americans with Disabilities Act requires all new buses to be able to carry wheelchairs.
 You can also ask questions about service dogs which, by law, must be allowed on buses and in taxis.
 The city will also know if bus numbers are given in Braille.

 To learn more about the mandatory accommodations that public transportation services must offer by law, see the Americans with Disabilities Act National Network Disability Law Handbook.
 In addition to the different transportation ideas and choices we explain on this page, you might be able to connect with other parents to share rides or get other ideas.